Nityakothavari7/Analog-and-CNN/README.md

 activity signals to identify CTS. - Connected electrodes to the wrist muscles to capture electrical signals and read them using the A0 analog input pin on the Arduino.
 - Displayed live EMG readings on the Serial Monitor for verification.
-CLOUD INTERFACING
+## CLOUD INTERFACING

- Since Arduino lacks built-in WiFi, created a communication bridge using a laptop. - Wrote a Python script to read EMG values from Arduino through serial

-communication (COM port) and transfer them to a Flask-based cloud server. - Hosted the cloud server on the same PC and programmed it to process incoming
+- Arduino lacks built-in WiFi, created a communication bridge using a laptop. - Wrote a Python script to read EMG values from Arduino through serial communication (COM port) and transfer them to a Flask-based cloud server. - Hosted the cloud server on the same PC and programmed it to process incoming EMG signals.

-EMG signals.
-- Used a Recurrent Neural Network (RNN) model trained to classify whether CTS

-was present or not based on real-time EMG data. - Trained the RNN model using filtered EMG data with TensorFlow and converted it

-to TensorFlow Lite (TFLite) for optimized processing on the cloud server. - Flask API received EMG values from Arduino and used the trained RNN model for
+- Used a Recurrent Neural Network (RNN) model trained to classify whether CTS was present or not based on real-time EMG data. - Trained the RNN model using filtered EMG data with TensorFlow and converted it to TensorFlow Lite (TFLite) for optimized processing on the cloud server. - Flask API received EMG values from Arduino and used the trained RNN model for prediction.

-prediction. - The model classified the result as either CTS detected (1) or No CTS (0) and

-returned the prediction to the Arduino.
+- The model classified the result as either CTS detected (1) or No CTS (0) and returned the prediction to the Arduino.
-- Once the prediction was received from the cloud, displayed the final result on an

-OLED screen connected to the Arduino. - The OLED displayed either "CTS Detected" or "No CTS" based on the model’s
+- Once the prediction was received from the cloud, displayed the final result on an OLED screen connected to the Arduino. - The OLED displayed either "CTS Detected" or "No CTS" based on the model’s classification.

-classification.
 Used the following Python libraries:
 - Flask – To set up the cloud server and handle API requests.  --requests – To send EMG data from Arduino to the cloud.
 - serial – To read EMG data from Arduino through serial communication.
 - TensorFlow and TensorFlow Lite – For training the RNN model and optimizing it